maswang32/soundcam/README.md

 ## Downloading our Dataset

-Simply go to the directory you would like to download the dataset in, and run `./download.sh`
+Simply go to the directory you would like to download the dataset in, and run `./download.sh`.
+The dataset is also available for download [here](https://purl.stanford.edu/xq364hd5023).

 ## Loading the SoundCam Dataset